yoshi-taka/documentation/content/en/tracing/setup/dotnet-framework.md

 To set environment variables for a Windows Service, use the multi-string key `HKLM\System\CurrentControlSet\Services\{service name}\Environment` in the Windows Registry.

 **Note:** The .NET runtime tries to load a profiler into _any_ .NET process that is started with these environment variables are set.
 You should limit instrumentation only to the applications that need to be traced. **We do not recommend setting these environment variables globally as this causes _all_ .NET processes on the host to load the profiler.**

-## Manual Instrumentation

-To manually instrument your code, add the `Datadog.Trace` [NuGet package][4] to your application.
-In your code, access the global tracer through the `Datadog.Trace.Tracer.Instance` property to create new spans.

-For more details on manual instrumentation and custom tagging, see [Manual instrumentation documentation][5].

-Manual instrumentation is supported on .NET Framework 4.5 and above on Windows and on .NET Core 2.1, 3.0, and 3.1 on Windows and Linux.

 ## Configuration